rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT:  All of the possibilities of how....

 MM: Why did we change what we did originally to end up in this current place?
-Do you know whether
+Do you know whether...

 AWB: I'm pretty sure from the issue thread that (tom?) is aware of it.
 I'm largely responsible for not doing this check before (something) because I was opposed to (computationally large checks).